jmichel7/Combinat.jl/README.md

-This  module is  a Julia  port of  some GAP  combinatorics and basic number theory.
-The only dependency is the package `Primes`.
+This  module  started  as  a  Julia  port of combinatorics and basic number theory  functions  from  GAP.
+See  comments  below  on  how it compares to `Combinatorics.jl`.
+The only dependency is the `Primes` package.

 The list of functions it exports are: